What is a trolling motor?

 But bow mount trolling motors have better control and maneuverability.
 Bow mount trolling increases maneuvering ability because they pull a boat through the water and on the other side transom mount trolling motor pushes a boat on the water.

 Their position allows them to pull your boat in any direction.
 It is much easier to pull a boat than pushing it.
 With these motors, you can spin your boat and reach any spot you want.
-Bow mount trolling motors also give quick response than transom mount trolling motors.
+Bow mount trolling motors also give a quick response than transom mount trolling motors.

 Transom mount trolling motors are the best choice for small boats like dinghies, canoes, kayaks.
 These motors are mounted to the back of a boat.
 These motors are cost-effective, these motors are cheaper than bow mount trolling motor.
 They need less deck space and they are also less in weight.